Zucchini Muffins

 Should I peel Zucchini for muffins?

 I leave this up to your discretion.
 Some people don’t like the way the peel tastes in their muffins.
 You don’t have to peel the Zucchini for the muffins unless it’s a preference thing.
-Think about it and decide what you want to do, there is no right or wrong here.
+Think about it and decide what you want; there’s no right or wrong here.

-Read More of My Articles Easy-To-Make Blueberry Scones Recipe
+Read More of My Articles Zucchini Pizza Boats

 What is the point of Zucchini Muffins?

-To be honest, the point of baking is to enjoy a treat here and there.
-I love to bake for those that I love and to melt away stress.
-The point of these muffins is that they bring back good memories for me.
-I hope to pass on these good memories to those I love with this fantastic recipe!
+The point of baking is to enjoy a treat here and there.
+I love to bake for those I love and to melt away stress.
+These muffins bring back good memories for me, and I hope to pass these good memories on to those I love with this fantastic recipe!

 How do you know when the Zucchini Muffins are done?

-Just like most other baked goods, you can tell when it’s done by sticking a toothpick or fork in the center.
-If you take the fork out and there is still batter on it, then it is not done.
-If you do find more batter on the fork or toothpick, then you need to let it cook for a little while longer.
+Like most other baked goods, you can tell when it’s done by sticking a toothpick or fork in the center.
+They’re not done if you take the fork out and there is still batter.
+If you find more batter on the spoon or toothpick, let it cook for a bit longer.

 What can I eat on top of these muffins?

 I like to spread a little melted butter on top of the muffins.
-If you want, you can add jelly or jam on top of the muffins.
-I can guarantee these muffins will taste just as delicious if you don’t add anything!
+You can add jelly or jam if you want, but I guarantee these muffins will taste just as delicious without anything!

 How to freeze Zucchini Muffins

 Just like any other yummy dessert, these muffins are very freezable.
-I like to freeze mine individually, which means I wrap it in Saran Wrap twice.
-Then, I place it in the freezer, until I start craving one of the delicious muffins.
-This makes it easy for grandkids to grab too!
+I freeze mine individually, so I wrap them in Saran Wrap twice.
+Then, I place them in the freezer until I start craving one of the delicious muffins.
+This makes it easy for grandkids to grab, too!

 Final Word

-My gut is telling me to have all my recipes printed off and get all my cookbooks in order.
+My gut tells me to have all my recipes printed off and get all my cookbooks in order.
 These zucchini muffins will be a bonus if we lose power after a natural disaster.
 Please organize all your recipes, you may need them sooner than you think.
-If we don’t have access to the internet we must be prepared to cook from scratch.
+If we don’t have access to the internet, we must be prepared to cook from scratch.
 We can do this, I promise.
 May God bless this world, Linda

 Similar Posts